magento/devdocs/guides/v2.0/payments-integrations/payment-gateway/payment-gateway-stucture.md

 github_link: payments-integrations/payment-gateway/payment-gateway-structure.md
 ---

-Structurally Magento payment provider gateway is a set of components, that allow performing different payment actions (like authorize, sale, capture, void), building requests for transactions, validating (like transaction status, response codes, and so on), and handling response details.
+Magento payment provider gateway is a set of components, that allow performing different payment actions (like authorize, sale, capture, void), building requests for transactions, validating (like transaction status, response codes, and so on), and handling response details.

 The following diagram shows the basic components of the Magento payment provider gateway: